Understanding & Caring for Dengue Fever in Children

 Low Blood Pressure/shock due to bleeding or leaking blood vessels

-3. How can a child be managed at home?
+3. How can a child with Dengue be managed at home?

 Rest in bed and reduce activities

-Make sure child passes enough urine for a day
+Make sure the child passes enough urine for a day

-Paracetamol 15mg/kg 6hrly can be given to relieve pain and to control fever.
+Paracetamol can be given to relieve pain and to control fever - 15mg/kg, 6hrly

 Medication may be given for nausea and vomiting

-Get the Dengue Antigen test done on fever Day 1or 2
+Get the Dengue Antigen test done on day 1 or 2 of having fever

 4. When does a child need to get admitted to the hospital?